-Though there's no mention of availability in Malaysia, our neighbours across the crossway can rejoice as Singapore is one of the first countries to receive the Lumia 1520 this quarter.
+Though there's no mention of availability in Malaysia, Singapore is one of the first countries to receive the Lumia 1520 this quarter.
 The other six countries listed for the initial roll-out are the UK, US, France, Germany, China, and Hong Kong.

-And if you're wondering how much this phablet is going to bust your wallet, it's retailing at US$749 (RM2380).
+And if you're wondering how much this phablet is going to bust your wallet, it's retailing at US$749 (S$929).

 The Lumia 1320 on the other hand is almost everything the 1520 is with a bunch of nerfed specs.
 It has a much smaller camera sensor - just 5 megapixels without PureView technology.
 The display resolution is also pushed down to 720p, shy of the 1080p full HD prowess of the 1520.
 Don't expect any quad-core goodness either as the 1320 runs on a Qualcomm Snapdragon 400 dual-core 1.7GHz processor.